FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/common-authentication-implementation-risks.md

 ## Regulatory Compliance

 I remember when [GDPR](https://en.wikipedia.org/wiki/General_Data_Protection_Regulation) had everyone panicking.
 The company I was working for spent a lot of time preparing their system:
-- new backup schedules
+- New backup schedules
-- new backup retention policies
+- New backup retention policies
-- extra data encryption measures
+- Extra data encryption measures
-- changes to password algorithms and work-factors
+- Changes to password algorithms and work-factors
-- adding functionality to allow users to export their data
+- Adding functionality to allow users to export their data
-- cookie banners
+- Cookie banners
-- additional staff training
+- Additional staff training

-If you've had to deal with other kinds of regulatory compliance, then you know that GDPR isn't the only one that can make such broad strokes affecting an entire company or even an industry.
+If you've had to deal with other kinds of regulatory compliance, then you know GDPR isn't the only standard that can make such broad strokes affecting an entire company or even an industry.
 SOC2, PCI, HIPAA, COPPA, and ISO are all standards that can put an additional burden on your software systems.
 This applies especially to your authentication system, as it holds private and sensitive user data that must be protected.

 If you're building your own auth system, you might need to build additional functionality to meet such standards, like private information export features and advanced encryption measures.